csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 The **column store** approach to storing data is based on vertical partitioning, but takes it to the limit by storing each attribute (column) of the relation in a separate file.
 Column stores have been shown to perform well for several data- warehouse applications.

 Another trick to improve performance is to store a _denormalized relation_, such as a join of _instructor_ and _department_, where the information about _dept name_, _building_, and _budget_ is repeated for every instructor.
 More effort has to be expended to make sure the relation is consistent whenever an update is carried out.
-However, a query that fetches the names of the instructors and the associated buildings will be speeded up, since the join of _instructor_ and _department_ will have been
+However, a query that fetches the names of the instructors and the associated buildings will be speeded up, since the join of _instructor_ and _department_ will have been precomputed.

-**24.1 Performance Tuning 1039**

-precomputed.
 If such a query is executed frequently, and has to be performed as efficiently as possible, the denormalized relation could be beneficial.

 Materialized views can provide the benefits that denormalized relations pro- vide, at the cost of some extra storage; we describe performance tuning of ma- terialized views in Section 24.1.8.
 A major advantage to materialized views over denormalized relations is that maintaining consistency of redundant data be- comes the job of the database system, not the programmer.
 Thus, materialized views are preferable, whenever they are supported by the database system.

 Another approach to speed up the computation of the join without material- izing it, is to cluster records that would match in the join on the same disk page.
 We saw such clustered file organizations in Section 10.6.2.

-**24.1.7 Tuning of Indices**
+### 24.1.7 Tuning of Indices

 We can tune the indices in a database system to improve performance.
 If queries are the bottleneck, we can often speed them up by creating appropriate indices on relations.
 If updates are the bottleneck, there may be too many indices, which have to be updated when the relations are updated.
 Removing indices may speed up certain updates.